certara/pyDarwin/docs/Overview.rst

 the violation of convexity assumption.
 That is, the downhill search, in either a continuous space (parameter estimation) or a discrete space (model selection) assumes that the optimal solution is continuously downhill from every other point in the search space.
 That is, there are no local minima, you can start anywhere and you'll end up in the same place - the global minimum (the results are not sensitive to the "initial estimates").
 With this assumption, a covariate will be
-"downhill", regardless of whether tested in a one compartment, two compartment; first order of zero order or any other base model, it's all downhill, it doesn't matter in what sequence you test hypotheses, the answer will be the same.
+"downhill", regardless of whether tested in a one compartment, two compartment; first order or zero order or any other base model, it's all downhill, it doesn't matter in what sequence you test hypotheses, the answer will be the same.
 Wade [#f1]_ showed that the results of tests of hypotheses do indeed depend on other features in the model and Chen [#f2]_ showed that different sequences of tests will commonly yield different final models.